grandmaster-nf/cayman/docs/class.md

 ### Sentinel - Code of the Commander
 It's the ideal and usually the only choice for titans doing GMs.
 The banner shield super blocks every type of damage for a long duration, while also making heaps of orbs and buffing weapon damage (35%) for your team.
 Paired with the Ursa Furiosa exotic gloves, you can regain upto 80% super energy while blocking with the banner shield!
 It’s also a mobile super that allows movement and lets you reposition.

 This subclass is not limited to the super!
 Suppressor grenades are very good for disorienting mobs and elites (they don’t work on champions), while the void detonators from both melee and grenades will heal you and your teammates.
 Use the super to block deadly incoming damage from champs, elites, minibosses and bosses, allowing for maximum super regain while your team takes out enemies from the cover of the shield.
-Standing close to the titan also makes the shield last longer.
+Standing close to the titan also makes the shield last longer!

 Melee and splash damage can still kill teammates through the shield, so keep that in mind.
 DO NOT block with the super while inside a well of radiance, it will negate any super energy gain from Ursa gloves.